libriscv/libriscv/README.md

 ## Ultra-Low latency emulation

-libriscv is a [low latency emulator](https://medium.com/@fwsgonzo/using-c-as-a-scripting-language-part-10-ad7dd7e4325d), designed specifically to have very low overheads when sandboxing certain programs, such as game scripts.
+libriscv is an ultra-low latency emulator, designed specifically to have very low overheads when sandboxing certain programs, such as game scripts.

 Goals:
 - No overhead when used for game engine scripting or request-based workloads
 - Type-safe VM call and system call interfaces
 - [Secure speculation-safe sandbox](SECURITY.md)
-- Low attack surface
+- Low attack surface, only 20k LOC
-- Platform-independent and easy to embed
+- Platform-independent and super-easy to embed

 Non goals:
 - Just-in-time compilation